A post for both Konamon no Hi “Flour Day” and Pancake Tuesday! It includes a recipe for pancakes with a Japanese twist.

 No, except among some expats or people who have lived in a country where Pancake Tuesday is common.
 Some Japanese Christians may be aware of Shrove Tuesday, but it is not associated with pancakes.
 The diet in Japan was quite different when Pancake Tuesday evolved, so there wasn’t the same necessity to use up butter and sugar before Lent (a fasting and abstinence period) starts.

-Pancakes are now a popular treat in Japan.
+In Japan, pancakes are now a popular treat.
 Some even eat them for breakfast and it is very common to find them on a breakfast buffet menu.
-They are also popular for lunch and / or as a dessert.
+Furthermore, they are also popular for lunch and / or as a dessert.
 Many restaurants have pancakes on their menu and there are specialty pancake restaurants too (skip to pancake restaurants).
-And the ingredients to make pancakes in Japan are readily available for pancake treats on February 16th 2021!
+Also, the ingredients to make pancakes in Japan are readily available for pancake treats on February 21st 2023.

 Make your own pancakes